needle-mirror/com.unity.entities/Documentation~/entity_iteration_job.md

 }
 ```

-Note: this system is part of the HelloCubes_02 example in the  [ECS samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples).
+Note: the above system is based on the HelloCube IJobForEach sample in the [ECS Samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples).

 ## Defining the IJobForEach signature